coachpo/wrt-forge/README.md

-### ImmortalWrt firmware build on Slurm with Apptainer
+### WrtForge: ImmortalWrt firmware build on Slurm with Apptainer

 This README documents how to reproduce the ImmortalWrt firmware build on this cluster using Apptainer inside Slurm allocations.
 No Docker/Podman is required.

 ### Files in this folder
-- `wrtforge-build.def`: Apptainer definition with full Ubuntu build dependencies (msmtp omitted to avoid fakeroot postinst issues)
+- `immortalwrt-build-env-ubuntu2204.def`: Apptainer definition with full Ubuntu build dependencies (msmtp omitted to avoid fakeroot postinst issues)
-- `wrtforge-build.sif`: Built Apptainer image
+- `immortalwrt-build-env-ubuntu2204.sif`: Built Apptainer image
 - `build_repo_and_firmware.sbatch`: Slurm batch script that clones the repo (with submodules), prepares config, updates feeds, and runs the build
 - `logs/`: Slurm job output